Sia’s “Nostalgic for the Present Tour” is conceptual and unforgettable

 Sia’s This is Acting album cover, released in January 2016.

-Sia’s music to me, even her more recent top 40 hits, is about empowerment, not against the world, but against our own destructive demons.
-This show, which included performances by the brilliant young dancer Maddie Ziegler, was designed to represent these psychological battles in dance form; but it was shadows, oversized props, and the beauty of the human form that were at the core of each choreography-we are very far from classical pop dance numbers and fierce Beyoncé style formations.
+To me, Sia’s music, even her more recent top 40 hits, is about empowerment, not against the world, but against our own destructive demons.
+This show, which included performances by the brilliant young dancer Maddie Ziegler, was designed to represent these psychological battles in dance form, but it was shadows, oversized props, and the beauty of the human form that were at the core of each choreography-we are very far from classical pop dance numbers and fierce Beyoncé style formations.

-Looking for points of reference, I thought of Pink Floyd with their abstract and poetic concert visuals, specially when it came to the videos playing in the large screens in between the songs.
+Looking for points of reference, I thought of Pink Floyd with their abstract and poetic concert visuals, especially when it came to the videos playing on the large screens in between the songs.
 It was an unbelievable, improbable arena spectacle.
 And yet it was still just pure, perfect Sia.